Azure/Azure-Sentinel/DataConnectors/Zoom/readme.md

 12. Click Save.
 13. Click Secrets.
 14. Click Generate.
 15. Enter WorkspaceKey.
-Paste the AAD app secret.
+Paste in your Azure Sentinel Workspace Key.
 Click Create.
 16. Click Generate.
-17. Click WorkspaceKey and copy the current version string to a temp location.
+17. Click WorkspaceKey and copy the current version string to a temporary location.

 ### Configure Settings for the Function
 1. Go to the Azure Portal.
 2. Go to the resource group that was created.
 Click the Function.
 3. Click Platform Features Tab.
 4. Click Configuration under General.
-5. click edit next to workspaceKey.
+5. Click edit next to workspaceKey.
-6. Update the value using your copied properties.
+6. Update the value using the string copied from KeyVault.
 * @Microsoft.KeyVault(SecretUri=https://<dnsname>/secrets/workspaceKey/<versionstring>)
 7. Click Ok.
-8. click Edit next to workspaceKey.
+8. Click edit next to workspaceId.
-9. Update the value with your Azure Sentinel Workspace ID.
+9. Update the value with your Sentinel Workspace Id.
-10. Click OK.
+10. Click Ok.
 11. Click Save.

 ## Configure your Zoom API app.
-You also need to configure your Zoom account to sent event to your Function App to do this go to https://marketplace.zoom.us/ and log in with a user who has admin access to your Zoom account.
+You also need to configure your Zoom account to sent events to your Function App.
+To do this go to https://marketplace.zoom.us/ and log in with a user who has admin access to your Zoom account.
 1. Select ‘Develop’ in the top right hand corner and click ‘Build App’.
 2. Select ‘Webhook Only’ as your app type.
 3. Give your app a name.